 Muscle never work in isolation, they can’t.
 In order for one muscle to contract, another, opposing muscle must relax, this immediately means you have another muscle brought into play.
 Muscles work in groups and fire in patterns of contraction to facilitate movement.
 So a sore or tight psoas/piriformis/hamstring is really just one part of a much bigger habituated involuntary full body pattern of contraction.
-In Clinical Somatic Education we call this Sensory Motor Amnesia.
+In Somatic Education we call this Sensory Motor Amnesia.

-The Three Reflexes we work with in Clinical Somatic Education; Green Light Reflex, Red Light Reflex and Trauma Reflex, are examples of universal full body patterns of muscular contraction.
+The Three Reflexes we work with in Somatic Education; Green Light Reflex, Red Light Reflex and Trauma Reflex, are examples of universal full body patterns of muscular contraction.
 These reflexes are common to all creatures with a spine and nervous system so it is important to be able to recognise them in yourself.

 It’s that pesky hamstring again!
 Or is it?

 From a Somatics perspective, we look for the connection between the problem/pain area and the three Reflexes mentioned above.
 For example tight/sore hip flexors, could be as a result of habituated Red Light Reflex.
 If it is only the hip flexors on one side, or perhaps the piriformis on one side, it may suggest a Trauma Reflex.
 A chronically tight and painful lower back can be caused by habituated Green Light Reflex.
-In order to address problems like these you must first release the relevant reflex and then improve the functioning of the entire movement system.
+In order to address problems like these you must first relax the muscles of the relevant reflex and then improve the functioning of the entire movement system.
 As a living, breathing, conscious Soma* you are a SYSTEM OF MOVEMENT.
 Movement dysfunctions must be addressed by looking at that system in its entirety and improving its functioning in its entirety.

 How is this done?
 Well, first we look at posture for signs of habituation of the Three Reflexes.
 Usually all are present to some degree.
 In that case which one is most dominant?
 What way is the brain and nervous system holding the body?
 Looking at the entire system.